-BETTER FINANCE advocates a constructive dialogue with the companies.
-To point out deficits within a company in an appropriate way, BETTER FINANCE adopted the following escalation strategy developed by our German member organisation DSW:
+Better Finance advocates a constructive dialogue with the companies.
+To point out deficits within a company in an appropriate way, Better Finance adopted the following escalation strategy developed by our German member organisation DSW:

-- Step no.1: As a first step, questions should be asked at the AGM. - Step no. 2: If the questions are not answered satisfactorily or if no solution can be found, we recommend more radical steps, ranging from abstention or opposition at the general meeting's vote, up to the initiation of a rescission or a plea for annulment.
-In doing so, BETTER FINANCE's primary objective is always strengthening the position of shareholders it represents.
+- Step no.1: Better Finance opines that the mildest instrument should at all times be applied, starting with questions at the AGM. - Step no. 2: If the questions are not answered satisfactorily or if no solution can be found, we recommend further, more intensive steps, from abstention or opposition at the general meeting's vote, up to the initiation of a rescission or a plea for annulment.
+In doing so, Better Finance's primary objective is always the strengthening of the shareholders it represents.

-• Step no. 3: If a constructive dialogue with the company does not lead to any major changes, BETTER FINANCE and its board could decide on future steps, such as a media campaign.
+• Step no. 3: If a constructive dialogue with the company does not lead to any major changes, Better Finance and its board could decide on future steps, such as a media campaign.